openshift/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

         valueFrom:
           # This template is first rendered with Go templating, then parsed by
           # a YAML/JSON parser and then used as value of the JSON patch.
-          # For example, if the variable etcdImageTag is set to `3.5.1-0` the
-          # .../clusterConfiguration/etcd field will be set to:
-          # {"local": {"imageTag": "3.5.1-0"}}
           template: |
             local:
               imageTag: {{ .etcdImageTag }}